soleiDev/start-page/README.md

 ## Usage

-- Open your browser and navigate to `http://localhost:3000` to view your personal dashboard.
+- Open your Chrome browser and navigate to a new tab to view your personal dashboard.

 ## Contributing